-Figure 3: 87% reduction in annual O&M cost
+Figure 4: 12% reduction in total life cycle cost

 10. Maintainability premium

 - While the term "Maintainability Premium" is used drawing semblance to Green Premium - the actual consideration here is an adjustment in first cost for underinvestment in maintainability, rather than a premium of sort.
 The idea here is that Maintainability is part of sensible design to ensure downstream maintainability regimes remain resource-efficient over the life span of a building.
 Hence, any increase in first cost to enhance maintainability is a must-have investment rather than seen as premium.
 Notwithstanding, for convenience, we are using the term "premium". - The Maintainability Section (RB) comprises around 100 better practice solutions.
 While the intent is to undertake LCC analysis on all solutions, this is however not feasible for the following reasons: